AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 chart.hoverHeaders().fontColor("#000099");
 ```

-The height of headers adjusts to the height of their text.
+The height of headers adjusts according to the height of their text.
 However, by default the maximum height is 25 pixels, and the text is cropped if it occupies an area bigger than this value.
 To change the maximum height of headers, call the {api:anychart.charts.TreeMap#maxHeadersHeight}maxHeadersHeight(){api} method:

 ```
 // set the maximum height of headers